officialdejiakeredolu/Marketing-Analytics-Project-SQL-Cleaning-and-Analysis/README.md

 Join data across tables to build a unified view of marketing performance Answer strategic business questions that go beyond surface-level metrics

-The goal is not just to calculate metrics — it's to uncover why certain metrics look the way they do and what the business should do differently.
+The goal is not just to calculate metrics, it's to uncover why certain metrics look the way they do and what the business should do differently.

 ## Dataset Overview